Browning Biv

 Maintenance Status

-Browning Biv and its access track are ostensibly fully maintained by DOC.
+Browning Biv and its access track are fully maintained by the Department of Conservation.
 In February 2020 some Back Country Trust funding was made available to allow Permolat volunteers to repaint the Biv and do some trackwork.
+DOC have recently been in and recut the access track.

 Location